You don’t have to travel far for outstanding beaches and dramatic landscapes

 Beautiful beaches

 You don't have to jet off to the Mediterranean for a beachy holiday.
 While the weather is a little more reliable in southern Europe, we do have some stretches of sand here that give the Costa del Sol a run for its money.
-Join our trip to the Isles of Scilly in August and you'll see what you mean.
-Here you'll discover pristine sandy beaches, turquoise seas, and an unrushed pace of life.
+The Isles of Scilly, off the coast of Cornwall are truly stunning - with sandy beaches, glorious gardens and wonderful wildlife waiting to be explored.
+Join our trip to the Isles of Scilly and you'll see what we mean.

 Historic stately homes

 According to recent research, there's been an uptick in interest in the many historic stately homes and palaces to be found in the UK, perhaps thanks to the influence of TV shows like Bridgerton and Downton Abbey.
-Join historian Robert Hardman this May or September and you'll get a special look at royal history on visits to some of Britain's finest palaces.
-You'll visit St George's Chapel, Hampton Court Palace, the Tower of London and Westminster Abbey - with an exclusive behind-the-scenes tour at Windsor Castle.
+On our royal history tour, you can enjoy visits to some of Britain's finest palaces including St George's Chapel, Hampton Court Palace, the Tower of London and Westminster Abbey.
+This four-day tour includes a private visit to Windsor Castle and a guided tour of the Queen's State Apartments and the lavish King's Apartments Rooms at Kensington Palace.